carverdamien/damien/doc/tasks/showTheNeedForCgroups/readme.md

 ```

 ## memory cgroup
-In this set of experiments, where performances do not scale linearly as a function of memory, I will show you that cgroups can obtain the same performances but with less total memory.
+In this set of experiments, where performances do not scale linearly as a function of memory, I will show you that cgroups can obtain the same peak performances but with less total memory.

 ### Setup
 *A* and *B* have the same miss ratio (to avoid the disk bandwidth competition), but *A* has a very small but highly dynamic workingset where as *B* uses a huge static workingset.